Non-functional testing is essential for confirming the software’s reliability and functionality.

 Core Objectives of Non-Functional Testing

-- Improving the installation, configuration, execution, management, and product monitoring.
+- Improving Product Setup and Operations: Ensures smooth installation, configuration, execution, and effective product management and monitoring.

 Characteristics Of Non-Functional Testing